daniman/dibs/milestone1/milestone1.md

 Division
 ---
-Even with nearly minimal web development experience prior to 6.470 we are planning on competing in the main division
+Even with nearly minimal web development experience prior to 6.470 we are planning on competing in the main division.